 As is common for interdisciplinary concentrations, a wide range of courses, including many taught by faculty in other departments, may be counted toward the concentration.
-These include courses offered by East Asian Studies faculty, faculty with courtesy appointments in the Department, and courses with a significant focus on East Asia offered in such disciplines as Archeology, Anthropology, Economics, International Relations, and others.
+These include courses offered by East Asian Studies faculty, faculty with courtesy appointments in the Department, and courses with a significant focus on East Asia offered in such disciplines as American Studies, Art History, Economics, International Relations, and many others.

 |Sample Electives offered by East Asian Studies|

-At least one of the seven elective courses must be an advanced research seminar, typically taken in the junior or senior year.
+At least one of the eight elective courses must be an advanced research seminar, taken in the senior year.
 The research seminar will normally provide students with the opportunity to develop a project or paper focusing on one or more of their areas of inquiry within the concentration.
 Students are strongly encouraged to find ways to incorporate the use of Chinese, Japanese or Korean language materials in their research and learning in these courses.
-Courses falling into this category include but are not limited to the East Asian Studies 1950 series and History 1970 series.
+Courses falling into this category include the East Asian Studies 1950 series as well as designated seminars offered by faculty in such departments as History, Religious Studies, and Comparative Literature among others.
 The Department will provide a list of pre-approved advanced seminars every semester.
-Students wishing to add courses to that list must submit their requests in writing to the Undergraduate Advisor at the start of the semester.
+Students wishing to add courses to that list must submit their requests in writing to the Director of Undergraduate Studies at the start of the semester.